 Night Photography at the Bhagirath Palace Lights Market:

 This is actually a large palace in Chandni Chowk.
 But the surroundings have grown in such a congested manner that it is hard to imagine the original glory of the palace that used to be surrounded by spacious promenades and gardens.
 It was originally owned by Begum Samru, a Kashmiri woman who married a European soldier and grew in prominence during the early days of the Raj or for that matter during the last days of the Mughals.
 Her story is enchanting and once there was a Bollywood biopic being planned (Although I think the project was shelved).
 Anyways, now the lane by the side of the Bhagirath Palace houses a lights market full of white goods.
 It comes alive after dark as the chandeliers and other items start glowing.
 It is a good place to try your hands on low light photography, if you are serious about the craft.
 You can find more details about Begum Samru in this post.

 Bonus: Wildlife Tours

-Yes, there are jungles near Delhi no, they are not overrated like most other things around big cities are.
+Yes, there are jungles near Delhi and they are not overrated like most other things around big cities are.
 I have seen more birds in one birding trip near Delhi that I had seen in my entire life in many better known national parks.
 However, this activity is not suitable all the time.
 Winters are the best time when you can spot migratory birds as well as black bucks and other animals.

 Nevertheless, there are many other places to see in Delhi I keep stumbling on new attractions every day.
 But I hope this encourages everyone to explore beyond the obvious.
 I will probably make a second list.
 Do drop in a comment in case you have suggestions… or brickbats for that matter.

 More Offbeat Resources

 I love going offbeat as much as I dislike cliched choices.
 I will keep adding more offbeat ideas from popular Indian destinations as I find them.